mdda/mdda.github.io/_posts/OSS/2018-08-22-gcp-for-ml-on-cli.md

 ``` - Invalid value for field 'resource.disks[0].initializeParams.diskSizeGb': '10'.
    Requested disk size cannot be smaller than the image size (30 GB)```

+This means that the initial base VM persistent disk has to be 30GB in size, and we can't have it *and* a ready-for-use one
+just sitting around idle for free.

 ### Actually set up the base VM